haroon-ahmed01/Qirat/README.md

 Inspired by this gap, I decided to build Qirat as a completely free and accessible platform where users can:

-- Recite the Quran verse-by-verse
+Recite the Quran verse-by-verse

-- Get instant feedback using voice recognition
+Get instant feedback using voice recognition

-- If a verse is recited correctly, it is displayed normally
+If a verse is recited correctly, it is displayed normally

-- If a verse is recited incorrectly, it appears highlighted in red
+If a verse is recited incorrectly, it appears highlighted in red

-- Track memorization progress without needing a teacher
+Track memorization progress without needing a teacher

 In short, Qirat acts like a "pocket Ustad", helping users recite and memorize the Quran with real-time corrections—anytime, anywhere.

 This project is fully self-built, with no external resources or team, driven purely by passion and a desire to make learning the Quran more accessible.
 Through this journey, I’ve not only grown as a software developer but also personally, by solving a meaningful problem through technology.

-🌟 Features
+Features

-- Clean UI for reading Quran digitally
+Clean UI for reading Quran digitally

-- Verse-by-verse translation alongside original Arabic
+Verse-by-verse translation alongside original Arabic

-- AI-based Speech Recognition (upcoming): Real-time feedback on user recitation
+AI-based Speech Recognition (upcoming): Real-time feedback on user recitation

-- Mistake highlighting to improve tajweed
+Mistake highlighting to improve tajweed

-- Fully responsive design using Tailwind CSS
+Fully responsive design using Tailwind CSS

-🛠️ Tech Stack
+Tech Stack

-- Frontend: React.js, Tailwind CSS
+Frontend: React.js, Tailwind CSS

-- Backend: Node.js, Express.js
+Backend: Node.js, Express.js

-- Database: MongoDB
+Database: MongoDB

-- Others: Web Speech API (in progress)
+Others: Web Speech API (in progress)

+NOTE:
+Right now, the app doesn't follow a perfect folder or code structure.
+My main goal at this stage has been to get the core features working properly.
+Once all main functionalities are complete, I’ll focus on cleaning up the structure and organizing the code for better readability and scalability.